 3. On Demand

 Both providers offer plenty of On Demand options.
 And, the more premium networks you subscribe to the more free choices you’ll have.
-XFINITY TV has thousands of On Demand titles available in their the XFINITY On Demand™ library – some are free, while others cost .99 or higher to rent.
-Comcast also has On Demand subscriptions, something I haven’t seen with DirecTV.
+Comcast’s XFINITY TV has thousands of On Demand titles available in their the Comcast’s XFINITY On Demand™ library – some are free, while others cost .99 or higher to rent.
+Comcast’s XFINITY also has On Demand subscriptions, something I haven’t seen with DirecTV.
 The subscriptions allow you to access On Demand collections such as Disney Family Movies, WWE Classics, Bollywood Hits On Demand, Filipino On Demand and Howard Stern.
 And, the XFINITY Streampix® service gives you access to full seasons of TV shows and movies.
 (See more in the TV Everywhere section.)
-But those subscriptions cost more, ranging from $5.99 to $12.99 per month each.
+But those subscriptions cost more, ranging from $5.99 to $12.99 per month each, provided you have internet service for access to the On Demand library.

 DirecTV claims their On Demand library consists of over 10,000 titles.
 Like XFINITY TV, some titles are free while others are available with premium channel subscriptions.
-And of course, DirecTV has plenty of On Demand titles to rent.
+And of course, DirecTV has plenty of On Demand titles to rent, provided you have internet service for access to the On Demand library.

-Comcast’s top-of-the-line X1 HD DVR and X1 Platform (not available in all markets) records up to four shows at the same time while watching a fifth program simultaneously.
-The Xfinity TV DVR contains a 500GB hard drive to store up to 300 hours of SD or 60 hours of HD programming.
+XFINITY’s top-of-the-line X1 HD DVR and X1 Platform (not available in all markets) records up to four shows at the same time while watching a fifth program simultaneously.
+The Comcast’s XFINITY TV DVR contains a 500GB hard drive to store up to 300 hours of SD or 60 hours of HD programming.
 You can hook up other TVs to your service by adding additional HD DVRs ($17.95 per month each box), or basic HD receivers ($9.95 per month each box).

 DirecTV’s top-of-the-line Genie product with 1TB hard drive gives you enough room to store approximately 150 hours of HD, or about 400 hours of SD.
 With Genie you can record 5 shows at the same time, and watch two channels at once with Picture-in-Picture.
 The Genie Mini client box is for connecting additional TVs in your house to the main Genie box.
 DirecTV also has the standard DIRECTV Plus HD DVR that matches XFINITY’s HD DVR 500GB storage space.
 DirecTV calculates their box has enough room for about 75 hours of high-definition or 200 hours of standard-definition content.